ava-labs/hypersdk/load/README.md

 ### Tracker

 The role of the tracker is to record metrics for the TPS.
+Since the tracker is used by both the issuers and the orchestrator, all methods of the tracker must be thread safe.

 ## Default Orchestrators